๐ŸจHospitality Management

 Clear and Effective Communication

-• Tailoring style to the guest means adjusting formality, pace, and vocabulary based on cues like age, cultural background, and apparent expertise
+• Tailoring style to the guest means adjusting formality, pace, and vocabulary based on cues like age, cultural background, and apparent expertise.

 Cultural Sensitivity

-• Adapting service delivery includes accommodating dietary restrictions, religious practices, and language preferences
+• Adapting service delivery includes accommodating dietary restrictions, religious practices, and language preferences.

 Personalized Service

-• Using guest names and preferences transforms a transaction into a relationship—this is the difference between good and memorable service
+Personalization is what transforms a transaction into a relationship.
+It's the difference between good service and memorable service.

-Compare: Cultural Sensitivity vs. Personalized Service—both involve adapting to individual guests, but cultural sensitivity addresses group-based norms while personalization targets individual preferences.
+Compare: Cultural Sensitivity vs. Personalized Service: both involve adapting to individual guests, but cultural sensitivity addresses group-based norms while personalization targets individual preferences.
 Strong service requires both.

 Problem Management and Recovery